csmir/CSF.NET/docs/Type-Conversion.md

 }
 ```

 With this class defined and the method that will operate the evaluation being implemented, we can now write our code which defines the succession and failure conditions.
-In case of success, we also need to pass in the parsed object that the typereader expects to see returned.
+In case of success, we also need to pass in the parsed object that the TypeConverter expects to see returned.

 ```cs
     ...